 About

 Reset List presents an improvised Rock and Roll extravaganza with songs so new they haven’t been written yet.
 This Chicago Reader Recommended group has combined the Chicago music and improv comedy scenes and integrated them into one show, a completely improvised rock concert.
-Every part of the evening (save the opening and closing number) is improvised from the chord progressions, to the lyrics, four-part harmonies, dance breaks, sax solos and everything that goes on in between.
+Every part of the evening is improvised from the chord progressions, to the lyrics, harmonies, dance breaks, and everything that goes on in between.
 Through the course of the show the band requests song titles from the audience to fill up the evening’s set list.
 Anything goes.
 Previous songs have included titles such as “Illiterate Tadpoles”, “Unicorns vs. Puppies”, “Rhinestones on the Back of My Belt”, and “This is Why We Don’t Do It in the Road.”
-The band – who does double duty on instruments and alternating lead vocals – fleshes out each of these songs for the audience in full.
+The band fleshes out each of these songs for the audience in full.
 No song is ever sung twice.
 Every night is a brand new show with a completely new set list.

-Reset List was delivered into this world under blizzard conditions in early 2009 by Matthew Gottlieb (guitar, mandotar, vocals), Missy Moreno (auxiliary percussion, melodica, vocals) and Israel Pederson (keys, vocals).
+Reset List was delivered into this world under blizzard conditions in early 2009 by Matthew Gottlieb, Missy Moreno and Israel Pederson.
 The three met at the Second City Musical Improv Conservatory where they engaged in a three-way talent crush.
-After Reset List’s initial birth and loss of vestigial tail (aka Aaron Rice, may he rest in LA) they added Andrew Graves (drums, guitar, vocals) to the mix.
+After Reset List’s initial birth and loss of vestigial tail (aka Aaron Rice, may he rest in LA) they added Andrew Graves to the mix.
+And as bands are wont to do, Reset List’s roster has…well…reset itself over the years since it’s incarnation.
+The band is currently helmed by Matthew Gottlieb and Missy Moreno who run things from both the east coast and the third coast.

-Reset List has been featured around Chicago at Davenports, Martyr’s, two five-week runs at the Viaduct Theater, a Chicago Reader Recommended six-week run at Donny’s Skybox in the Second City, the penthouse of Hotel 71, the Chemically Imbalanced Comedy Theater, Cabaret Vagabond’s Christmas of the Future, and the closing night festivities for the Chicago Improv Festival.
-Most recently, Reset List performed at the New York Musical Improv Festival at the Magnet Theater in NYC.
+Reset List has been featured around Chicago at Davenports, Martyr’s, two five-week runs at the Viaduct Theater, a Chicago Reader Recommended six-week run at Donny’s Skybox in the Second City, the penthouse of Hotel 71, the Chemically Imbalanced Comedy Theater, Cabaret Vagabond’s Christmas of the Future, the closing night festivities for the Chicago Improv Festival and at the New York Musical Improv Festival at the Magnet Theater in NYC.
+Recently, Reset List ventured to Pittsburgh to play at the Sing Sing Dueling Piano Bar.

 Missy Moreno (auxiliary percussion, melodica, vocals) hails from Pittsburgh PA where she graduated from Point Park University’s Conservatory of Performing Arts.
 While there, Missy worked with the REP Company, Pittsburgh Musical Theatre Company and won first place in the NSAL Acting for Comedy Competition representing Pittsburgh in the Nationals in Hawaii.
 Since moving to Chicago, she has trained with Second City’s Improv Conservatory and Musical Improv Conservatory and is a an ensemble member of their Music Improv House Ensemble, Infinite Sundaes.
 Missy has been a Cabaret Artist with Davenport’s Cabaret Room in Wicker Park and just finished filming a new pilot with Frequency Television through Columbia College.